spinnaker-hackathon/gardening/README.md

 # April Spinnaker Gardening #CommunityHack

-Move the needle on continuous delivery projects at Spinnaker Gardening Days #communityHack, sponsored by Salesforce!
+Have fun and move the needle on continuous delivery at Spinnaker Gardening Days #communityHack, sponsored by Salesforce!
 Join other Spinnaker users and companies to learn and let your skills shine at this collaborative hackathon.
-We’ll address open-source feature requests and extend the ecosystem.
+We’ll dig into issues and features in open-source, and extend the ecosystem.

 ![Spinnaker Gardening Days Hero](3.png "Spinnaker Gardening")